KannanRR/kannan-low-level-design-poc-bookmyshow-project/README.md

 # Motive of this Project

    - Motive of this project POC is to explore on spring boot features.
-   - Use of spring data JPA (Hibernate).
+   - Use of spring data JPA (Hibernate) with MYSQL.
    - Create a standarized project folder structure like Controller/DTO/Models/Services/Repository.
    - Create REST API's End points for CREATE/UPDATE/GET methods.
+   - Use various design patterns like Builder/Strategy

 ## Implementation